tvtio/front/README.md

 ## Installation

 Execute `make docker` to build the image.
-Then execute `make` everytime you want to build & start a container.
+Then execute `make docker-run` everytime you want to start the container.

 ## Documentation